Hassanhashmi-475/Hassanhashmi-475/README.md

 # 💫 About Me:
-🔭 I’m currently working on Large Scale E-Commerce Distribution Project<br><br>🌱 I’m currently learning Generative AI<br><br>🤝 I’m looking for help with everything<br><br>💬 Ask me about Backend engineering,Javascript,python<br><br>📫 How to reach me hassan.uet475@gmail.com<br><br>⚡ Fun fact When I'm not immersed in coding and technology, you can find me exploring the great outdoors.
+🔭 I’m currently working on Large Scale E-Commerce Distribution Project<br><br>🌱 Learning Generative AI and Cloud computing<br><br>🤝 I’m looking for help with everything<br><br>💬 Ask me about Backend engineering,Javascript,python<br><br>📫 How to reach me hassan.uet475@gmail.com<br><br>⚡ Fun fact When I'm not immersed in coding and technology, you can find me exploring the great outdoors.
 One of my favorite adventures was hiking the picturesque Margala Hills, where I got to connect with nature and enjoy breathtaking views. 🏞️

 # 💻 Tech Stack: